Skip to content

 DEHIIT (Hochintensives Intervalltraining)

-HIIT alternates short bouts of near-maximal effort with periods of low-intensity recovery, typically over 10–30 minutes total.
-The high-intensity intervals stress cardiac output and mitochondrial function, driving rapid gains in VO2max, insulin sensitivity, and stroke volume.
-Compared with steady-state cardio, HIIT delivers similar or greater cardiorespiratory adaptations in less time, making it a time-efficient longevity intervention when balanced with lower-intensity aerobic work.
+HIIT (high-intensity interval training) alternates short bursts of near-maximal effort with periods of easy recovery.
+A session usually runs 10 to 30 minutes total.
+The hard intervals stress your heart's output and your mitochondria.
+That drives fast gains in VO2max, insulin sensitivity, and stroke volume (how much blood your heart pumps per beat).
+Compared with steady-state cardio, HIIT delivers similar or greater fitness gains in less time.
+That makes it a time-efficient longevity tool, as long as you balance it with some lower-intensity aerobic work.

 Sources